Book your stay

 1942-1944 : Italian, then German occupation.

-Adopted in 1891, the beret, or “tarte”, quickly became the emblem of the Alpine Hunters.
-The hat is big enough to protect from the sun or to keep feet warm during long guard duties in the mountains.
+Adopted from 1891, the beret, or “tarte,” quickly became the emblem of the alpine hunters.
+It is large enough to protect from the sun or warm the feet during long mountain guards.

-During the First World War, the Alpine Hunters were sent to the Vosges.
-In 1915, they fought “like lions” against German troops, who were very impressed and dubbed them the “Blue Devils” because of their blue uniform.
+During World War I, the alpine hunters were sent to the Vosges.
+In 1915, they fought "like lions" against the German troops, who were very impressed and called them "Blue Devils" because of their blue uniforms.